NRWLDev/changelog-gen/docs/hooks.md

 ## Example

-Here is a full example used in another project to generate `.md` files from docstrings, this will output a `module_name/`  directory in the local `docs/` directory containing all modules and submodule `.md` files.
+Here is a full example used in another project to generate `.md` files from docstrings (using pdoc3 library), this will output a `module_name/`  directory in the local `docs/` directory containing all modules and submodule `.md` files.

 ```python